vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 * **Borrowing DOLA** - DOLA can be borrowed through FiRM against WETH, or via the supply side of partnering money markets.
 These integrations are enabled by the Fed contracts.
 As of today, the only public lending Fed still active is the Fuse6 pool on Rari.
-The other two Feds are Inverse’s own Frontier (to be deprecated) and the new FiRM product.
+The other two Feds are Inverse’s Frontier (to be deprecated) and the new FiRM product.
 * **Liquidity Pools** - The second venue to obtain DOLA is through one of the liquidity pools on Curve or Balancer.
 The Curve pool acts as the main funnel for adding and removing DOLA into/from circulation, by injecting it into the factory pool: [DOLA/FRAXBP](https://curve.fi/#/ethereum/pools/factory-v2-176/deposit).
 With over $18.8M in DOLA, the pool is the largest holder of DOLA, closely followed by the Balancer [DOLA-bb-a-USD](https://app.balancer.fi/#/ethereum/pool/0x5b3240b6be3e7487d61cd1afdfc7fe4fa1d81e6400000000000000000000037b) pool (holding $5M DOLA).
 * **The Stabilizer** - Finally, DOLA can be minted with $DAI using the Stabilizer contract.
 A [0.4% fee](https://docs.inverse.finance/inverse-finance/using-dola/how-to-acquire-dola) on each transaction generates some income for the DAO.
 However, it hasn't accrued any [profits](https://www.inverse.finance/transparency/stabilizer) in the past three months.
 Nonetheless, it can serve as a protection tool in case of a positive depeg (meaning DOLA is above 1 dollar).

 This leaves us with four injection points, the Curve [FraxBP](https://curve.fi/#/ethereum/pools/factory-v2-176/deposit) factory pool, the Balancer [DOLA-bb-a-USD](https://app.balancer.fi/#/ethereum/pool/0x5b3240b6be3e7487d61cd1afdfc7fe4fa1d81e6400000000000000000000037b) pool, the [Rari Fed](https://etherscan.io/address/0xe3277f1102c1ca248ad859407ca0cbf128db0664), and the FiRM Fed.

 Only the first two are relevant today.
-In fact, the majority of the DOLA [supply](https://etherscan.io/token/tokenholderchart/0x865377367054516e17014ccded1e7d814edc9ce4) ($34.7M) is held by Inverse itself.
+The majority of the DOLA [supply](https://etherscan.io/token/tokenholderchart/0x865377367054516e17014ccded1e7d814edc9ce4) ($34.7M) is held by Inverse itself.
 In other words, all DOLA in circulation belongs to Inverse and is lent out via the Fed contracts.
 A deeper look at the DOLA distribution confirms this: